ipfs/ipfs-blog/src/_blog/shipyard-2024.md

 It provides higher granularity in determining reachability for the node, e.g. AutoNAT v2 allows us to determine reachability for all combinations of (`ipv4/ipv6`, `tcp/udp`).

-AutoNAT v2 is implemented in [go-libp2p](https://github.com/libp2p/go-libp2p/releases/tag/v0.36.1) and already enabled by default in [Kubo v0.30.0](https://github.com/ipfs/kubo/releases/tag/v0.30.0).
+AutoNAT v2 is implemented in [go-libp2p](https://github.com/libp2p/go-libp2p/releases/tag/v0.36.1) and [the rollout to the public swarm started in Kubo v0.30.0](https://github.com/ipfs/kubo/blob/v0.30.0/docs/changelogs/v0.30.md#autonat-v2-service-introduced-alongside-v1).

 While not directly related to IPFS on the web, AutoNAT v2 improves the network layer of non-browser IPFS nodes, which is a crucial part of the IPFS network infrastructure.